 - All in-person proceedings in the State Court of Bibb County are subject to the “Guidelines for Court Proceedings for Courts in the Macon Judicial Circuit” and the Restatement of Guidelines for In-Person Proceedings for the State Court of Bibb County.
 (See links at the top of this webpage.)

-- Anyone who is in a high-risk category (including over the age of 65) or has a COVID-19 related basis to be excused from Court should contact the chambers of Judge Sharell Lewis (478-621-6183), at least seventy-two (72) hours before the scheduled Court date.
+- Anyone who is in a high-risk category (including over the age of 65, without a vaccine) or has a COVID-19 related basis to be excused from Court should contact the chambers of Judge Sharell Lewis (478-621-6183), at least seventy-two (72) hours before the scheduled Court date.
 Leaving a voice mail does not relieve a party of the requirement to appear on the scheduled Court date.
 Failure to appear for a scheduled Court date in a criminal case may result in a warrant for the defendant’s arrest.